RoanH/KeysPerSecond/README.md

 # Keys Per Second ![](https://img.shields.io/github/release/RoanH/KeysPerSecond.svg)![](https://img.shields.io/github/downloads/RoanH/KeysPerSecond/total.svg)

-A program that counts how many times a certain key is pressed.
-And shows what the average, maximum and current keys pressed per second is.
-Also show a nice graph of the key presses over time.
+KeysPerSecond is a program that counts how many times certain keys are pressed.
+And shows what the average, maximum and current number of keys pressed per second is.
+The program can also shows a nice graph of the key presses over time.
-This program is also fully configurable.<br>
+The program is also fully customizable.
-osu! forum post: [post](https://osu.ppy.sh/forum/p/5789644/)<br>

 # Forum post
 So I wanted to know how many keys / second I pressed in osu!
 And I had already seen programs like this on streams.